nuxion/labmachine/docs/quickstart.md

 Now that it's initialized, you can create your first jupyter instance.

-There multiple ways to create an instance:
+There are multiple ways to create an instance:

-1. Using the cli, but passing each parameter
+1. Using the cli, but passing each parameter (container, boot_image, ram, etc)
 2. Using the cli, but passing a file that contains all the information needed
 3. As library